sztulev/learn/java/OCAJP11/variables.md

 String s1="text"
 ```

-# Declare and initialize multiple variables
+## Declare and initialize multiple variables
+You can declare and initialize multiple variables in the same statement.
 ```
 boolean b1, b2;  // Valid
 String s1 = "1", s2; // Valid, only s1 is initialized